kooshanejad/Programming/CISC 192/Week 9/Final Project.md

     }

     Student s; // Temporary student

     cout << "Enter student name (can include spaces): ";
     getline(cin, s.name); // Use getline for full names

-    cout << "How many grades (0-" << MAX_GRADES << ")? ";
+    // Asks user "How many grades?" and reads answer; if too low, set to 0; if too high, cap at maximum cout << "How many grades (0-" << MAX_GRADES << ")? ";
     cin >> s.numGrades;
     if (s.numGrades < 0) s.numGrades = 0;